Rahik-Sikder/AP-Computer-Science/README.md

 # AP-Computer-Science
-Was intended to be a collection of what I did in AP Computer Science The actual files were deleted when I attempted to transfer them from school's online drive
+Was intended to be a collection of what I did in AP Computer Science The actual files were deleted when I attempted to transfer them from the school's online drive.

 Concepts covered:
 - Introduction to data structures (Arrays, Lists, briefly Linked-Lists, Stacks, Queues)